Oliver-Lack/Wordie-AI/readme.md

 - If the agents are edited, the app needs to be reset to apply the changes.
 - o1 model and agent will not work as the API is not yet available (released on 17/12/24)

+ToDo:
+1. logprobs raw to json
+2. calculate sum of logprobs for each message and log to json
+3. calculate sum of logprobs for each conversation and log to json
+4. finish button popup after 20 user messages
+5. Giver and Guesser agents create
+7. new login, seperate app, prolific ID and password
+6. Figure way to launch different agents based on new login app
+7. Finalise agent content
+8. backup log of json data as json and csv to cloud server.